 The NHS did not ask specifically about access to medical services.
 We therefore attempted to examine this indirectly by means of the percentage of respondents with limited movement or mobility who had not seen their family physician or a specialist for a given amount of time.
-Although these data do not specifically indicate difficulties of this nature, they may well infer such problems.
+Although these data do not specifically indicate access difficulties, they may well infer such problems.